m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data acquisition/_index.en.md

 ## Compiling and Uploading the Smart Thermostat Firmware
 A sample application has already been prepared for you to build and upload to your device using Visual Studio Code and the PlatformIO extension.
 If you have any other project already open in VS Code, first open a new window (File → New Window) to have a clean file Explorer and working environment.

 For this tutorial, you will use the Smart-Thermostat project.
-In your new VS Code window,
+In your new VS Code window:
-1. Click the **PlatformIO logo** in the VS Code activity bar (left most menu)
+1. Click the **PlatformIO logo** in the VS Code activity bar (left most menu).
-2. Select **Open** from the left PlatformIO menu
+2. Select **Open** from the left PlatformIO menu.
-3. Click **Open Project**
+3. Click **Open Project**.
 4. Navigate to the `Core2-for-AWS-IoT-EduKit/Smart-Thermostat` folder, and click **open**.
 {{< img "pio-home.en.png" "PlatformIO home screen" "1 - Open PIO menu, 2 - Open PIO home, 3 - Open the project folder" >}}

-Next, you'll need to open a new PlatformIO CLI terminal window in VS Code by:
+Next, you'll need to open a new PlatformIO CLI terminal window in VS Code:
 1) Click the **PlatformIO logo** on the VS Code activity bar (left most menu).
 2) From the **Quick Access** menu, under **Miscellaneous**, select **New Terminal**.

 {{< img "pio-new_terminal-smart_thermostat.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open new PIO Terminal, 3 - Verify you're in the 'PlatformIO CLI' terminal session, 4 - Paste the commands into terminal, 5 - If you encounter an error autodetecting the port, open the Platform.ini file and follow instructions to manually add the serial port.">}}

- To copy the configuration from the Blinky project, compile the device firmware, and upload it to your device, follow the steps for your host machine's OS to complete this chapter:
+ To copy the configuration from the Blinky project, compile the device firmware, and upload it to your device, then follow the steps for your host machine's OS to complete this chapter:

 {{%expand "Ubuntu or macOS" %}}
 1. Copy your `sdkconfig` file from the **Blinky-Hello-World** demo to simplify setting your Wi-Fi and AWS endpoint: